Concerning the Diaphragm & Lungs:

 Concerning the Lips

-There are two flexibilities of the aperture; they are frequency and amplitude.
+There are two flexibilities of the aperture; frequency and amplitude.

 Concerning the Attack and Articulation